 Michele Hill

-Michele passion and purpose has always been involved around youth in the community, focusing on their well-being and education.
-Using her degrees in Early Childhood Education and Social Work she has worked at some of the leading childcare centers in Oklahoma spanning over 20+years.
-With a degree in Human development and Certification in Non-profit her focus, passion and purpose shifted to youth in foster care specifically youth aging out of foster care.
-She became a foster parent and founded Youth Empowered and Strong (Y.E.S) in hopes in making a difference in foster children and making a change and shift to the Child Welfare system.
+Michele’s passion and purpose have always centered around youth in the community, with a strong focus on their well-being and education.
+With degrees in Early Childhood Education and Social Work, she has spent over 20 years working in some of Oklahoma’s leading childcare centers.
+As her journey evolved, she earned a degree in Human Development and a certification in Nonprofit Management, which deepened her commitment to supporting youth in foster care—especially those aging out of the system.
+Driven by a desire to create lasting change, Michele became a foster parent and founded Youth Empowered and Strong (Y.E.S.) to make a meaningful difference in the lives of foster children and to help shift the landscape of the Child Welfare system.

 Meet the Team